Drawn by Nico, age 6

 - Community children’s nurses: A team of nurses who have experience of working with children with complex health needs.
 They often work with children at home or in school.

 - Occupational Therapists: Work with children and young people to help them do things like writing, playing, sitting or dressing themselves.
+Please click here to find out more information about SEN OT service and Children's Social Care Occupational Therapy service, Children and Young people's Occupational Therapy service

 - Physiotherapists: Work with children and young people to help them with things like sitting, moving and walking.